hamsando/node-red-contrib-stoptimer-varidelay/README.md

 0.4.4
 - putch: Fixed an issue where if the delay was longer than 24 days, the timer would fire immediately

+0.4.5
+- putch: Fixed issue where the restarting of the timer after NR restart broke in NR 1.2.x.